bartuakyurek/furry-tracer/README.md

 For more suggestions to improve code:
 ``$ cargo clippy``

+[NOTE]
+Binaries are placed under ./target/debug/ or ./target/release depending on cargo run commands above.
+By default it is under debug but for faster runs compiling with --release is recommended.

 TODO
 - Vertex indices start from 1, not 0, make sure to handle that correctly